Choosing Between Cloud & Desktop Accounting Software in 2023

 This article explains what dunning management is, how it fits into accounting workflows, and how Eleven supports dunning-related processes through receivables oversight and reconciliation.

-For CPA firms, weak dunning processes often lead to:
+For CPA firms, weak dunning creates a cascade of problems:

 For family offices, the impact is different but just as serious:

-Segmenting dunning policies helps organizations balance recovery efficiency with relationship preservation.
+The core insight: segmenting dunning policies helps you balance recovery efficiency with relationship preservation.
+You recover more cash without damaging the relationships that matter most.

-Segment-based dunning involves grouping invoices or clients based on shared characteristics and applying tailored follow-up rules to each group.
+Segment-based dunning works by grouping invoices or clients based on shared characteristics, then applying different follow-up rules to each group.
+Instead of one dunning process for all invoices, you have tailored processes that match the situation.

-For example, high-value or long-term clients may receive earlier personal outreach, while smaller balances follow automated reminder paths.
-This approach reduces friction while maintaining consistency across receivables.
+How this works in practice: high-value or long-term clients may receive earlier personal outreach, while smaller balances follow automated reminder paths.
+A $5,000 invoice from your five-year client gets a phone call on day 45 overdue.
+A $200 invoice from a one-time client gets an automated email on day 30.
+This approach reduces friction by respecting different relationships while maintaining consistency across all receivables.

 Retry timing plays a significant role in payment recovery.
 Research and billing guidance show that retries scheduled at appropriate intervals perform better than frequent or poorly timed attempts.